-PRO1010 Introduction to Academic Communication: A Writing Project/SKI1009 Introduction to Academic Skills 2/PRO1010 Introduction to Academic Communication: A writing project.
+PRO1010 Introduction to Academic Communication: A Writing Project

-SSC1006/SSC2002 International Relations: Themes and Theories.
+SSC2002 International Relations: Themes and Theories.

 The important role played by international law in international relations is evident: it offers not only a means for facilitating international cooperation, but also provides a psychological barrier against international delinquencies such as the waging of unlawful wars, the perpetration of widespread and systematic violations of human rights, and the extensive pollution of the environment.
 It also fulfils a vital role in national legal systems, as States are bound to incorporate or implement some international obligations into domestic law, such as those derived from human rights treaties, certain resolutions of the UN Security Council, and the Rome Statute of the International Criminal Court.